Firms To Watch: Trade remedies and trade policy

 Principaux dossiers

-• Represent Eastman Chemical Company, an independent global specialty materials company that produces a broad range of advanced materials, chemicals and fibers, in an antidumping/countervailing duty petitions covering four countries for a chemical called dioctyl terephthalate (DOTP) in March 2024.
+• Represents Eastman Chemical Company, a global specialty materials company that produces a broad range of advanced materials, chemicals and fibers, in an antidumping/countervailing duty petitions covering four countries for a chemical called dioctyl terephthalate (DOTP).

 Responsables de la pratique: